livepeer/naap-ops/README.md

 - **Single source of truth**: Cross-repo context lives here; code stays in respective repos.
 - **Decisions**: One file per decision in `decisions/`.
+- **AI-friendly**: Flat structure and markdown so agents can read and reason over the same info as humans.